Techgrounds-Cloud-9/cloud-9-katelindt/02_Linux/LNX_08_cron_jobs.md

 ![screenshot](/00_includes/linux_08_4_screenshot.png)

 Created a script that writes available disk space to a log file in ‘/var/logs’.
-Used a cron job so that it runs weekly.
+Used a cron job (changed in root's crontab) so that it runs weekly.

 ![screenshot](/00_includes/linux_08_5_screenshot.png)